-In the 2015 US Retail Fraud Survey, retailers across the country identified analytics and monitoring as the number one area of need.
-With the average US retailer experiencing shrinkage at a level comprising 1.3 percent of total sales (resulting in an annual $60 billion loss industry-wide), it’s no wonder that businesses are looking to analytics and big data to help limit this loss.
+In the 2015 US Retail Fraud Survey, retailers across the country identified analytics and monitoring as the number-one area of need.
+With the average US retailer experiencing shrinkage at a level comprising 1.3 percent of total sales (resulting in an annual $60 billion loss industry-wide) at that time, it’s no wonder that businesses began to look to analytics and big data to help limit this loss.

 Exploratory Research into the Asset Protection Program